tiddlyhost/tiddlyhost-com/README.md

     make cleanup

-Note that the make tasks are mostly just wrappers for docker-compose so you can use your own docker-compose commands directly if you prefer.
+Note that the make tasks are mostly just wrappers for `docker compose` so you can use your own `docker compose` commands directly if you prefer.
 See the Makefile for details.

 Run `make` by itself to see a full list of make commands.
 Read the Makefile to